hweifluids/hweifluids.github.io/_pages/about.md

 Huanxia works at The Aerodynamics Acoustics & Noise control Technology Centre (AANTC) of The Hong Kong University of Science and Technology (**HKUST**) as a research assistant.

-Currently, he is also an upcoming PhD student at University of Manchester (**UoM**) in the research group of Aerodynamics, September 2025 intake.

 Before joining HKUST, he graduted from CDHAW, **Tongji** University with a bachelor's degree and honored with outstanding thesis student, and served as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (SAWTC).
 Then he graduated from Department of Mechanical Engineering, National University of Singapore (**NUS**) with a master's degree with distinction and Grade-A Thesis.

 His research interest includes aerodynamics and fluid mechanics.
 On one hand, he employs DNS-based high-order spectral element method (SEM), mainly Nek5000, to solve basic fluid mechanics problems, and on the other hand, he also uses commercial CFD tools like Star-CCM+ to simulate engineering cases like automobiles, eVTOLs, and bicycle frameworks.
 Additionally, he is familiar with 3D data-driven tools (DMD, POD, SPOD) and Lagrangian coherent structure identification (by FTLE).
 On the other hand, he is interested in experimental fluid mechanics, especially low-speed wind tunnel testing.